Rorima/javascript/notes.md

 ## Maps

-A maps is an object that holds key-value pairs of any data type.
-They are very similar to objects, but the main differences are that it can iterate its elements i ninsertion order, so a `for ...of` loop will return an array of [key, value] for each iteration, and keys can be of any data type, while in objects keys can only be strings.
+A map is an object that holds key-value pairs of any data type.
+They are very similar to objects, but the main differences are that it can iterate over its elements in insertion order, so a `for ...of` loop will return an array of [key, value] for each iteration, and keys can be of any data type, while in objects keys can only be strings.

 This is how you create a new map: